revezone/revezone/README.md

-# Revezone - A new way to use Excalidraw
+# Revezone - A lightweight graphic-centric productivity tool
 [中文](README_zh.md)

 Revezone is currently in a public beta.
 Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.